EazyReal/Sveth/README.md

 - `const {reactive_contract} = useContract(address, abi, $signer)`

 ### Note
-- the package is a side project of mine, which I will put less effor from now on, feel free to contribute
+- the package is a side project of mine, which I will put less effort from now on, feel free to contribute